jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 Now we have a simple model that describes how to read a book and can track all our progress from one page to next or, if we leave a long time between reads, how to pick up an old page or even skip forward if it become boring or too obvious.
 When does *Event Sourcing* starts being different then ?

-The answer is simple, in a vanilla DDD implementaion context every domain event will be applied to the _BookAggregate_ class and a repository will save the whole current state of the book (unique identifier, current page and total number of pages) so that at any time we have access only to the last valid state of the BookAggregate.
+The answer is simple, in a vanilla DDD implementation context every domain event will be applied to the _BookAggregate_ class and a repository will save the whole current state of the book (unique identifier, current page and total number of pages) so that at any time we have access only to the last valid state of the _BookAggregate_.

 {% highlight javascript %}